 A spectrum condition which includes Asperger’s syndrome, Autism is officially referred to as “Autism spectrum disorder”.
 It’s a life long condition which effects how people both interpret and interact with the world around them.

 It isn’t a disease or illness and can’t be cured.
 It’s commonly diagnosed alongside specific learning differences or ADHD.

-Those with an autism spectrum disorder will often see it as a significant part of their identity.
+An autistic individual will often see being autistic as a significant part of their identity.

 How does it impact people?

 Autism impacts everyone differently.
 Some will have many positive traits with few – if any – negative impacts, while others will have more pronounced difficulties.
 The negative impacts will nearly always fall into the following areas, though; Difficulty with communication and social skills, sensory processing, highly repetitive behaviours or a need to follow a routine, increased levels of anxiety, highly focused interests and susceptibility to meltdowns/shutdowns in some circumstances.

 Everyone on the spectrum will require a different level of support.
 For some this will be minimal if any, while for others it will be considerable.
 The level of support required is dependant upon the severity of the condition.
 Learning differences (dyslexia, dyspraxia, dyscalculia etc) and other mental health conditions such as depression and anxiety are common in those with autism.

 The distinction between high and low functioning is an important one.
 The more support someone requires, the lower their function.
 High functioning individuals are well suited to employment.
 Asperger’s syndrome is sometimes classified as “very high functioning” as it’s negative impacts are generally milder than autism.